mtceballos/SIRENAdoc/SIRENA.rst

    :align: center
    :scale: 50%

-   Noise file triggered into records of 10000 samples.
+   Noise file triggered into records of 10000 samples by using ``tessim`` [#fn1]_ .

+.. [#fn1] If ``xifusim`` (XIFUSIM) is used, the noise records are in the *TESRECORDS* HDU (among others HDUs such as *GEOCHANNELPARAM*, *TESPARAM*, *SQUIDPARAM*,...).

 **2) Noise spectrum and weight matrices generation**

 In :ref:`gennoisespec`, the data is analysed record by record: if there are events present, this tool :ref:`finds <detect>` and rejects them, keeping only the pulse-free intervals of a size given by the input parameter :option:`--intervalMinSamples`.
 If no events are present, the record is divided into pulse-free intervals sized also by this parameter.

 Once the pulse-free intervals have been defined, a long noise interval is built by putting together these pulse-free intervals in order to calculate the noise baseline.
-Then, the baseline is subtracted from each pulse-free interval.
+Moreover, the noise intervals whose standard deviation was too high are discarded.

-On one hand, the tool calculates the FFT of the pulse-free intervals (over the unfiltered data) and averages them.
+On one hand, the tool calculates the FFT of the non-discarded pulse-free intervals (over the unfiltered data) and averages them.
 Only a specific number of intervals (input parameter :option:`--nintervals`) will be used.
 The noise spectrum density is stored in the HDUs *NOISE* and *NOISEALL* in the *noise data* file.

 ::